 Importance of Health Insurance Cover During Pregnancy read

 Buying pregnancy insurance is one of the best ways to cover the expenses of maternity.
-The rising medical costs has compelled couples, planning to expand their families, to search for appropriate financial aid.
+The rising medical costs have compelled couples planning to expand their families to search for appropriate financial aid.
 In such cases, getting a pregnancy insurance policy is a viable option.

 However, the policy conditions in maternity insurance can be cumbersome to understand.
-For instance, even if you have a maternity policy, did you know that to enjoy the cashless benefit, you will have to wait for 2-6 years?
-There are various such terms and conditions that one must get clarity about when it comes to maternity insurance.
+For instance, even if you have a maternity policy, did you know that you would have to wait for 2-6 years to enjoy the cashless benefit?
+There are various terms and conditions that one must clarify when it comes to maternity insurance.

 Have you purchased the best insurance during pregnancy and then delivery?
-If you aren’t sure, here are a few facts that would help you assess the efficiency of your existing maternity insurance; or even help in buying a new policy.
+If you aren’t sure, here are a few facts that would help you assess your existing maternity insurance; or even help in buying a new policy.